dwagner6/current-sensor/software/doc/command_ref.md

 - Set 1 us pulse width (0.1%): `width 1000`
 - Turn on output: `onoff 1`
 - Get measured pulse current from 10 A range: `adc 2`
+- Check raw adc voltage on 10 A range: `raw_adc 2`

 ## Debug mode
 To slow down the UART timeout to be able to send commands manually on the keyboard,